CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 ###### Cycling direction by year
 <br>

 With the cycling commute interrupted by pandemic restrictions, were we cycling in different directions?

-While some interesting patterns are observable, with reduced North-South volume, and some increases in North west-South east trajectories in 2020, there are important caveats that limit the degree to which we can generalise these patterns to overall ridership:
+While across the period there does appear to be a **reduction in North/South** journeys, and an **increase in North West/South** travel, the extent to which we can interpret this trend is limited, as:

-- The directions measured depend on the locations where sensors have been placed
+- The directions measured are dependent on where the sensors are located.
-- The 2021 data does not include November or December, hence total volume is lower than for other years
+- The 2021 data does not include November and December.
-- Introduction of sensors in new locations could be one source of apparent shift in directional volume, rather than general behavioural change
+- Introduction of sensors in new locations could also affect shifts in directional volume.

 *Toggle between the years using the buttons below the polar charts*